 - What should be in radio go-kits for ARO and FRS users?

-- Propagation maps for the neighborhoods the NET will cover
+- How will you deal with any propagation issues?
+This may include propagation maps for the neighborhoods the NET will cover

 - Practice type and frequency

 - Membership in ARRL’s Amateur Radio Emergency Services

 - Will you have training and standards for all members who might use a radio, including FRS radios?
 The team might require non-AROs to have knowledge about how to check in with FRS, understanding ITU phonetics, tactical message handling, and knowing when not to speak and what not to say